clawpack/doc/doc/fgout.rst

     fgframe = 5
     fgout = fgout_grid.read_frame(fgframe)

-Then `fgout.X` and `fgout.Y` are 2-dimensional arrays with defining the grid and `fgout.q` defines the standard GeoClaw `q` array, with `q[0:4,:,:]` corresponding to `h, hu, hv, eta`, where `eta = h+B` and `B` is the topography.
+Then `fgout.X` and `fgout.Y` are 2-dimensional arrays defining the grid and `fgout.q` defines the standard GeoClaw `q` array, with `q[0:4,:,:]` corresponding to `h, hu, hv, eta`, where `eta = h+B` and `B` is the topography.
-Additional attributes are defined using lazy evaluation only if requested by the user, for convenience, including `h, hu, hv, eta, u, v, s, hss`, where `s` is the speed and `hss` is the momentum flux.
+For convenience, additional attributes are defined using lazy evaluation only if requested by the user, including `h, hu, hv, eta, u, v, s, hss`, where `s` is the speed and `hss` is the momentum flux.

 For some examples, see `$CLAW/geoclaw/examples/tsunami/chile2010_fgmax-fgout`.